 - Nora McLoughney, aged 24, who landed in America from Nenagh, in 1904

-- Joseph McLoughney, aged 32, who emigrated to America from Tenagh, in 1905
+- Joseph McLoughney, aged 32, who immigrated to America from Tenagh, in 1905

 Contemporary Notables of the name McLoughney (post 1700)

 - Pat McLoughney (1949-2018), Irish hurling selector and player from Coolderry, County Offaly, he played for Offaly (1971-1980)

 McLoughney Family Crest Products

 - ^ MacLysaght, Edward, Irish Families Their Names, Arms and Origins 4th Edition.
 Dublin: Irish Academic, 1982.
 Print.
 (ISBN 0-7165-2364-7)

 - ^ O'Hart, John, Irish Pedigrees 5th Edition in 2 Volumes.
 Baltimore: Genealogical Publishing Company, 1976.
 Print.
 (ISBN 0-8063-0737-4)